-If you’re curious about how to get started riding on the local bike trails, consider Lake Fayetteville.
+If you’re curious about how to get started riding on the local bike trails, consider Lake Fayetteville Trail.

 It’s one of the most popular places to ride, and with good reason.
-The area includes an easy paved path around the lake, access points from the Razorback Greenway, and plenty of places to park a car.
+The area includes a paved path around the lake, access points from the Razorback Greenway, and plenty of places to park a car if you don’t want to ride to the lake.

 The loop is 5.4-miles long, and aside from a short hill on the north side of the lake, the route is flat and easy to navigate.

-Highlights include a ride across the iconic Spillway Bridge and Lake Fayetteville dam, a mural on the marina office, the Butterfield Wayside Plaza and access to the Razorback Greenway and the Botanical Garden of the Ozarks.
+Highlights include a ride across the iconic spillway bridge and lake dam, a mural on the marina office, the Butterfield Trail Wayside Plaza and access to the Razorback Greenway and the Botanical Garden of the Ozarks.

 There are several options for parking at Lake Fayetteville if you don’t live close enough to ride or you’re just looking for a short ride: